CarterStefan/no-boundaries/README.md

     A lot of the children are already members of Saturday football teams, so I would like an alternitive to football.
 However, there should also be a focus on helping the pupils thrive as people, rather than just sport coaching.

+    I need to know that the pupils will be looked after by a team of experienced and professional people.

     The website will show that the sessions focus on the social and mental wellbeing of the pupils, as well as the physical wellbeing.
 I will also point out some key facts about childrens well being, such as obesity levels and despression / anxiety figures in young children.
 The website will have an introduction to the staff so the teachers can get more familiar with who they are going to be working with.
 There will also be a contact page where teachers can get in touch should they require more information or a meeting.

 -   I am the Leisure and Culture officer at the local council.
 I am looking for activities to put on in the community to engage children with     socialising and becoming more active.

+    I will need to be able to get in contact with the team should I like what I see.

     I would like to put on some Saturday sessions which will help young children in my community make new friends as well as getting children physically fitter in the aim of reducing child obesity.
 Due to the rise in the interest of cricket in England, since the victory in the cricket world cup last year, this will be good activity to invest in.